manelpz/FaceTracker/README.md

-## FaceTracker
+## FaceTracker.

 App for face recognition using AVFoundation and Vision.

 Based on **[@tombaranowicz](https://github.com/tombaranowicz)** 🙌🏻  tutorial.